Tricyrtis are hardy or half-hardy perennials.

 They bloom sporadically from the middle of summer through to early autumn.

-When in bloom they carry upturned bell shaped flowers that are usually freckled; these may be red, purple, pink, yellow or white.
+When in bloom, Tricyrtis plants carry upturned bell-shaped flowers.
+These are usually freckled.
+Flowers may be red, purple, pink, yellow, or white.

 A common name for a member of Tricyrtis is the Toad Lily.